BUCKNACKT'S SORDID TAWDRY BLOG

 number of gun violence-related deaths into perspective.

-Multiple outlets obliged (though each came up with slightly different numbers).
+of such a comparison -- for example, critics have pointed out that cigarettes kill more people than guns.
+We're not weighing in on that debate.
+Rather, we're looking just at the data.
+Multipleoutletsobliged (though eachcame up with slightlydifferent numbers).
 Several readers asked us to check out one specific comparison widely shared on Facebook and Twitter.
 It was created by NowThis, a New York-based news company that produces content specifically for social media.

 The image says that 24 Americans have been killed by terrorism in the last decade, while 280,024 Americans were killed by guns.

-While NowThis’ numbers aren’t perfect, the overarching point is accurate.
-There have been far more deaths from gun violence than from terrorist attacks.
+accurate.
+There have been far more deaths from gun violence than from

+terrorist attacks.
 Walking through the math

-The number comes from the nonpartisan think tank the New America Foundation’s count of lethal jihadist attacks on U.S. soil from 2005 to 2015.
-It includes for example the four people killed during the Boston Marathon bombing in 2013 and the 13 deaths from the Fort Hood shooting in 2009.
+The number comes from the nonpartisan think tank the New America Foundation’s count of lethal jihadist attacks on U.S. soil

 To get to 280,024 gun deaths, NowThis compiled data from the Centers for Disease Control and Prevention’s National Vital Statistics System and the Mass Shooting Tracker, a crowd-sourced project that tallies deaths and injuries in mass shootings.